 I was ten years old, the first time I was shown how to hold my keys as I walked home alone.
 Ten.

 I asked my parents about it last night on WhatsApp, as I watched my Twitter feed fill, over and over, with women typing in terror, in mourning.
-Turns out, they didn’t really remember that police roadshow in a random field in Scarborough in 1992.
+Turns out, my folks didn’t remember that police roadshow in a field in Scarborough in 1992.
 Their memories are of a happy camping holiday – of visiting Flamingo Land and York and The Shambles.
 But I’ve never forgotten the police roadshow, because it was there I learned the importance of the keys and, even at ten, it seemed like a crucial piece of the puzzle that was adult womanhood.

 When you join The Flock, you pay it forward.
 Every paid subscription generates a second for a woman on reduced income, ensuring we remain advertising-free and accessible to all.

 Want to support us?
 Subscribe below for just £4.99 a month and get your first 14 days free.
 Can’t afford that right now?
 We'll be reopening our waitlist for paid forward memberships soon, so watch this space.

 Got a gift card to redeem?
 Click here.